Sprinkler valve was off in nursing home fire that killed 4

-WEST CHESTER, Pa.
-(AP) — The main sprinkler valve had been turned off before a 2017 five-alarm fire at a Pennsylvania senior nursing and rehabilitation center that left four residents dead and injured two dozen people, federal investigators said Thursday.
+PHILADELPHIA (AP) — The main sprinkler valve had been turned off before a 2017 five-alarm fire at a Pennsylvania senior nursing and rehabilitation center that left four residents dead and injured two dozen people, federal investigators said Thursday.

 The U.S. Bureau of Alcohol, Tobacco, Firearms and Explosions released the final investigative report into the cause of the huge blaze at Barclay Friends Senior Living Community in West Chester, about 25 miles (40 kilometers) west of Philadelphia.

-The fire likely started near a patio under an overhang at the multi-building facility, investigators said, but they could not determine the exact origin or cause of the fire because of the extensive damage.
+The fire likely started near a patio under an overhang at the multi-building facility, investigators said, but they could not determine the exact origin or cause because of the extensive damage.
+Local officials requested the federal agency's investigative help because of the fire's size and the scope of the damage.

+The main valve to the internal sprinklers had been switched off in the building where the fire started, investigators said.
 It couldn't be determined when the valve was turned off or by whom, ATF officials said, but they did not believe the fire was set intentionally.

+The ATF does not anticipate any criminal charges or any continued investigation specifically into the sprinkler valve, said Charlene Hennessy, a spokeswoman for the bureau in Philadelphia.
+Investigators conducted more than 300 interviews, she said.

-Investigators also found the main valve to the internal sprinklers had been switched off in the building where the fire started.
-The report did not speculate whether the lack of internal sprinklers played a role in how long it took to put out the fire.
+The report did not speculate whether the lack of internal sprinklers played a role in how long it took to put out the Nov.
+16, 2017, fire.
 The heat was so intense that one of the more than 400 firefighters battling the blaze discovered his helmet was melting.

+Investigators doubted the internal sprinklers would have helped much because of where the fire started, Hennessy said.

 The Barclay facility's executive director posted a letter to residents on its website Thursday.